-- New T/S and BGC sensors (optical sensors, sonar, chemical sensor) - improvement of Deep-Argo 4000 and development of new Deep-Argo 6000 m - Improve float technology (communications and electronics) - Test of a Deep-Arvor float with two oxygen sensors: Aanderaa optode and RINKO sensor.
+- New T/S and BGC sensors (optical sensors, micro-sonar, chemical sensor) - improvement of Deep-Argo 4000 and development of new Deep-Argo 6000 m - Improve float technology (communications and electronics)

+Test of a Deep-Arvor float with two oxygen sensors: Aanderaa optode and RINKO sensor.
+Two prototypes are now qualified and will be deployed during the CROSSROAD mission in August 2024.